Lamprophis: Species

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Lamprophis.

 The species formerly known as Lamprophis capensis, the brown house snake or Cape house snake, has been assigned to the genus Boaedon, as Boaedon capensis.

 The species formerly known as Lamprophis erlangeri, the Ethiopian house snake, has been assigned to the genus Bofa as Bofa erlangeri.

 Geographic range

 House snakes are found throughout all of sub-Saharan Africa in a wide variety of habitats; some species are well adapted to living in burrows.
 They are named "house" snakes as they are frequently found around human dwellings, feeding on the rodents that congregate around human waste.
-They are extremely adaptable snakes, which are found in scrubland, woodland, savannah, and montane regions.
+They are extremely adaptable snakes, and are found in scrubland, woodland, savannah, and montane regions.

 Behaviour and diet

 Wild house snakes are often very nervous, but are not prone to biting.
 Their first defensive reaction is to flee.
 They are frequently found in and around human dwellings, where they consume rodents, small lizards, and even birds.
 House snakes are prolific breeders and lay clutches averaging eight to 12 eggs that hatch after around two months of incubation.
 Hatchlings are typically around 20 cm long.